kanidm/kanidm/kanidm_book/src/password_quality.md

 Multiple bad lists can be listed and uploaded at once.
 These are preprocessed to identify and remove passwords that zxcvbn and our password rules would already have eliminated.
-That helps to make the bad list more efficent to operate over at run time.
+That helps to make the bad list more efficient to operate over at run time.

 ## Password Rotation